 Distinguished Teaching Awards Overview & Past Recipients

-The Distinguished Teaching Awards recognize and celebrate faculty for exceptional contributions to undergraduate education through innovative pedagogy and other impactful teaching practices.
-Recipients of the Distinguished Teaching Award are seen as exemplars of our teacher-scholar model, who inspire the rest of the UM-Dearborn community to be committed to an undergraduate education of academic excellence and to preparing students for a lifetime of learning and growth.
+The University of Michigan-Dearborn annually bestows two Distinguished Teaching Awards to recognize and celebrate faculty for exceptional contributions to undergraduate education through innovative pedagogy and other impactful teaching practices.
+Recipients of the Distinguished Teaching Awards are seen as exemplars of our teacher-scholar model, who inspire the rest of the UM-Dearborn community to be committed to providing an undergraduate education of academic excellence and to preparing students for a lifetime of learning and growth.
 Two awards are given annually.

 If you are seeking information on Distinguished Teaching Award recipients prior to the years listed below, please contact the Office of the Provost.